 Finally, quit MiniTool Partition Wizard, restart computer and you will find the "your PC did not start correctly" issue should be resolved.

-If your PC did not start correctly issue still exists after trying the above 6 solutions, you might have to try performing a Reset or Refresh to troubleshoot the issue.
+If your PC still cannot start correctly after trying the above 6 solutions, you might have to try performing a Reset or Refresh to troubleshoot the issue.

 In Windows Boot Options menu, choose Troubleshoot.
 Choose Rest your PC, or Refresh your PC.